eduardoagarcia/shef/README.md

 ### Advanced Installation (Linux and Windows)

-For detailed installation instructions on Linux and Windows platforms, please refer to our comprehensive [installation guide.](docs/installation.md)
+For detailed installation instructions on Linux and Windows platforms, please refer to the comprehensive [installation guide.](docs/installation.md)

 ## Quick Start